Cases of Gifts or Loans Involving Common Legal Disputes Arising After Personal Relations CeasePage last modified: May 09 2022

 When a Couple Breaks Up After a Relationship Wherein Money or Other Valuable Thing Was Provided By One of the People to the Other, Legally the Money or Thing Will Be Viewed As a Loan Unless the Person Who Received the Money or Thing Proves the Donative Intent to Show That the Money or Thing Was Clearly a Gift.

-A Helpful Guide For How to Legally Determine Whether Monies or Things Provided During a Relationship Were Gifts or Loans
+Determining Whether Monies or Things Provided During a Relationship Were Gifts or Loans

-What Is the Legal Difference Between Loans and Gifts
+Defining the Difference Between Gifts and Loans

 Halsbury’s Laws of Canada nicely summarizes the principles of law applicable to the issue of donative intent:

 To establish the requisite intention to donate, or animus donandi, it must be shown that the donor intended to part with the property and did not intend to reserve to himself or herself the ultimate right of disposal.
 The evidence should be inconsistent with any other intention or purpose than that the donor intended to divest himself or herself of the possession of the property.
 The intention of a donor may be inferred from an examination of that person’s acts along with various extrinsic factors, including the nature of the relationship between the parties to the transaction, the size of the gift as measured against the total of the donor’s property, and the importance of the gifted item in relation to the donor’s overall property.
 There must be some evidence that a gift was intended other than a self-serving affidavit by the alleged donee.

 In considering whether a gift or a loan was intended, the court may look at the surrounding circumstances, as well as the evidence of the alleged donor.
 If it is proven that the payment of money was made, the burden is on the recipient of the money to show that both parties knew and intended that the money not be repaid.
 It is not sufficient that the recipient of the property assumed that a gift was being made: a donative intent must be clearly fastened upon the donor.